aduh95/corepack/README.md

 - `COREPACK_ENV_FILE` can be set to `0` to request Corepack to not attempt to load `.corepack.env`; it can be set to a path to specify a different env file.
+  For Node.js 18.x users, this setting has no effect as that version doesn't support parsing of `.env` files.

 ## Troubleshooting